COMMAND POST OPERATIONS

 - Army data distribution system (ADDS).

-The primary means of communication for the maneuver battalion is CNR.
-This family of push-to-talk radios includes SINCGARS, improved high frequency radio (IHFR), and single-channel TACSAT radios.
+The primary means of communication for the maneuver battalion task force is CNR.
+This family of push-to-talk radios includes the single-channel ground and airborne radio system (SINCGARS), improved high frequency radio (IHFR), and single-channel tactical satellite (TACSAT) radios.

 b.
 Improved High Frequency Radio.
 Using IHFR provides a versatile capability for short- and long-range communications and provides longer range than SINCGARS.
-HF is the only tactical communications asset that may achieve long-range communications independent of terrestrial or satellite relays.
-HF is also useful where LOS cannot be achieved.
-HF communications may be either voice or secure data, but the distribution of this equipment is limited to one or two sets per battalion.
+High frequency (HF) is the only tactical communications asset that may achieve long-range communications independent of terrestrial or satellite relays.
+HF is also useful where line of sight (LOS) cannot be achieved.
+HF communications may be either voice or secure data, but the distribution of this equipment is limited to one or two sets per TF.
 Radio remains the most detectable means of electronic communications and is subject to both intentional and unintentional electronic interference.

 c.
-Tactical Satellite.
+TACSAT.
 The use of satellite communications gives the commander the greatest range.
 The TACSAT radio transmits in the UHF/VHF range, requiring the antenna to have LOS with the satellite.
 Satellite access time must be requested in advance of use.

 a.
 Mobile Subscriber Radio Telephone.
-The MSRT is the primary MSE equipment available to the battalion.
+The mobile subscriber radio telephone (MSRT) is the primary MSE equipment available to the TF.
 It consists of a VHF radio and a digital secure voice telephone (DSVT).
 The MSRT automatically selects random channels for each call and chooses the lowest effective radio frequency transmit level.
 The MSRT can be installed in a vehicular configuration, remote from the vehicle, or in a stand-alone mode when used with an appropriate power supply.
 The MSRT must be within 15 kilometers of a RAU site to communicate.
-Distribution in a battalion is usually limited to two or three MSRTs.
+Distribution in a TF is usually limited to two or three MSRTs.

 b.
-Digital Voice Nonsecure Telephone (DVNT).
-The DVNT is a four-wire nonsecure telephone terminal that requires collocation with a SEN to connect to the MSE network.
-The SEN provides connection to the tactical packet network (TPN) for the battalion computers.
-Using the TPN allows the battalion to connect commercial computers or Army systems (warlord or maneuver control system) to the MSE network.
-Typically, battalion operations do not include task organization of a SEN for battalion use.
-The field trains command post (FTCP) located in the BSA is usually the first SEN access available to a battalion.
+Digital Voice Nonsecure Telephone.
+The digital voice nonsecure telephone (DVNT) is a four-wire nonsecure telephone terminal that requires collocation with a SEN to connect to the MSE network.
+The SEN provides connection to the tactical packet network (TPN) for the TF computers.
+Using the TPN allows the TF to connect commercial computers or Army systems (warlord or maneuver control system) to the MSE network.
+Typically, TF operations do not include task organization of a SEN for TF use.
+The FTCP located in the BSA is usually the first SEN access available to a TF.

-As the Army enters the 21st century, digital communications upgrades will change the nature of operations at the battalion level.
 The information battlefield will see rapid dissemination of products up and down the chain of command and to adjacent units.
 The Army will share a common picture of the battlespace regardless of task organization.
-Emerging doctrine has redefined the ABCS as the integration of six functional area control systems that provide situational information and decision support.

 a.
-The principal automation components of the ABCS at the battalion level are—
+The principal ATCCS automation components of the ABCS are—

 b.
-The principal communication components of the ABCS are—
+The principal ATCCS communication components of the ABCS are—

 - CNR SINCGARS system improvement plan (SIP).